 Spindle speed is the rotational speed of your bit, measured in revolutions per minute (RPM).

-If you are using the DeWalt 611 (110v) or 660 (220v) router that comes with your X-Carve, the spindle speed varies from 16,000 RPM at the lowest setting (1) up to 27,000 RPM at the highest setting (10).
+If you are using the DeWalt 611 (110v) or 660 (220v) router that came with the pre-November 2021 X-Carve, the spindle speed varies from 16,000 RPM at the lowest setting (1) up to 27,000 RPM at the highest setting (6).
 We recommend staying between the first and second settings for most projects.

 Carvey’s spindle speed is 12,000 RPM.